In 2016 I widened the scope of my posts from the past. These were the most popular.

 An' gin I'm spared to ither days

-Oh, may they come to pass
+Oh, may they come

 I'll see my bonnie bairnie